rouvinerh/tp/docs/UserGuide.md

 - 29.9 <= BMI < 39.9: Obese
 - BMI >= 39.9: Severely Obese

+> ⚠️ Minimum and Maximum inputs:
+> Maximum Height: 2.75, Minimum Height: 0.01
+> Maximum Weight: 640.00, Minimum Weight: 0:01
+> **Note that exceeding these bounds will trigger an error!**

 ###### [Back to table of contents](#table-of-contents)

 ___